 O.K.
 I see all of that.
 Yet, for me, the benefits far outweigh the annoyances.
 Facebook, Twitter, and Instagram have broadened my horizons immensely.
 I have reconnected with old friends, stayed in touch with far flung relatives, gained practical advice by crowd-sourcing with colleagues, received inspiration from others in recovery.

 Perhaps most delightfully, I have made new friends in unexpected ways.
 Desi Mo is a perfect example.
 We first met through a Facebook page called Casa: An Experiment in Doing Church Online, a progressive spiritual site for which I did some writing.

-Immediately, Desi’s joy for living leaped off the screen!
+Desi’s joy for living leaps off the screen!
 Her photographs of sunrises, sunsets, and sweeping beaches stir my spirit.
 Her yoga poses, a discipline she teaches to others, give me a sense of tranquility.
-Her dispatches while vacationing on Paradise Island carry me far from hot and humid Texas to an idyllic stretch of sand in the Bahamas.
+Her dispatches while vacationing on Paradise Island carry me far from the heat and humidity of Texas to an idyllic stretch of sand in the Bahamas.
 Her soulful devotion to her family makes me want to connect more deeply with my own loved ones.

 In the midst of Facebook firestorms, Desi’s social media presence exudes an inner peace and harmony.
 When I read her words like “Accept life’s impermanence and grab all the blissful moments as they meander by,” or “frame your day with love,” I know these aren’t superficial memes.
 They are direct expressions of her joie de vivre.
-My wife and I are planning a trip to Toronto next year, and Desi and her husband have invited us to visit their home just north of that great city.
-We will!
+Desi and her husband have invited my wife and I to visit their home north of Toronto, and we might take them up on it.